winfred/wunderground/README.markdown

 ##Optional Hash

 This ugly little guy handles the nonconformists in Wunderground's API request structure.
-Luckily there are only two of these baddies. (details below)
+Luckily there are only two of these baddies, and only if you need them. (details below)

 	optional_hash = {lang: "FR", geo_ip:"127.0.0.1"}